alejandralopezgalan/HR-Analytics-PowerBI/README.md

 ![demographics](assets/img/project1-demographics.png)

-The interactive features of the Demographics dashboard enable users to delve into various demographic metrics and gain detailed insights into employee data.
+The interactive elements of the Overview page in my Power BI report enable users to explore various metrics and trends related to employee attrition.
+These include:
+- Viewing the total number of employees and their status (active/inactive).
+- Exploring the distribution of employees by department and role.
+- Analysing the attrition rate and observing hiring trends over the years.

 ![demographics_gif](assets/img/project1_demographics_video.gif)